gabriele6/SocialGossip---Laboratorio-di-Reti/README.md

 # SocialGossip - Laboratorio di Reti
-A client-server Java Chat and file exchange system, with multithreading
+A client-server Java Chat and file exchange system, with a GUI

 Riferirsi a Relazione.pdf